basaldev/website-exodevhub/blog/article4.md

 # React in a Serverless World

-“A comparison between client-server and serverless full-stack app architectures, with working app examples”
+“A comparison between client-server and serverless full-stack app architectures, with simple app examples”

 > The intended audience for this article is primarily front-end developers.
 This article assumes the reader is familiar with [React](https://reactjs.org/) and some basic [GraphQL](https://graphql.org/).
-In addition, the client-side app in this article uses the recently introduced [Hooks](https://reactjs.org/docs/hooks-intro.html) in React.
-Backend technologies will be explained in detail, so no previous understanding of topics such as Apollo Server, MongoDB, Mongoose, deployments, AWS, Amplify, and AppSync are assumed.
+In addition, the client-side app in this article uses recently introduced React [hooks](https://reactjs.org/docs/hooks-intro.html).
+Backend technologies will be explained in some detail, so no detailed understanding of topics such as Apollo Server, MongoDB, Mongoose, deployments, AWS, Amplify, and AppSync is necessary to follow along.
+Full repos are available with the app examples.

-To clearly illustrate the differences between client-server and serverless approaches to building full-stack apps with React, let’s first start with a simple client-only app.
-The [TodoMVC project](http://todomvc.com/) is a well-known initiative that uses a Todo app to compare web frameworks.
-As a starting point, the [Todo MVC app](https://github.com/reduxjs/redux/tree/master/examples/todomvc) from the Redux repository was selected, some functionality was removed, and class-based components were switched out for functional components using React hooks.
-You can see the resulting app in the following [CodeSandBox](https://codesandbox.io/s/3r6jjoljpp):
+We want to illustrate the differences between client-server and serverless approaches to building full-stack apps, with React being used for the UI.
+As a starting point, let’s build a simple client side app in React, used for both client-server (which will call “serverful” from now on) and serverless approaches.
+Now, the [TodoMVC project](http://todomvc.com/) is a well-known initiative that uses a Todo app to compare web frameworks, so we’ll go with a Todo app based on it.
+Specifically, we’ll select the [Todo MVC app](https://github.com/reduxjs/redux/tree/master/examples/todomvc) from the Redux repository, use their CSS styling, remove some functionality to make it simpler for this article, and switch out class-based components for functional components using React hooks, to further simplify the code.

+## Client Side App Starting Point

+You can see the client side app that resulted from doing this in the following [CodeSandBox](https://codesandbox.io/s/3r6jjoljpp):

 <iframe src="https://codesandbox.io/embed/3r6jjoljpp" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

-### Functionality of Client Side App

 This Todo app is a [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) app, where the user can: